6 Things You Should Know About Space Heaters

 What is a Space Heater?

 Space heater is a relatively loose term referring to a heater that is designed to heat a single space.
 These heaters are compact and can be electric, gas or fuel-powered portable units – which we’ll examine briefly – along with fully installed wall or recessed heaters.
+Some are oscillating heaters with moving fans.

 - Gas wall furnaces